The Best Attractions in New Jersey -

 The New Jersey stretch of the Appalachian Trail is 74 miles long and begins at Abram S. Hewitt State Forest in the northern most point and runs west and south through Wawayanda State Park, High Point State Park, Stokes State Forest, ending at Worthington State Forest.

-Pine Barrens - This large and heavily forested area stretches across the southern coastal plain of New Jersey and is renowned for its unspoilt nature, abundant and diverse wildlife and the frequent forest fires that play a vital role in the ecology of the area.
+- This large and heavily forested area stretches across the southern coastal plain of New Jersey and is renowned for its unspoiled nature, abundant and diverse wildlife and the frequent forest fires that play a vital role in the ecology of the area.

 Best Indoor Fun, Discovery, and Education Attractions